 The climate of this region is influenced by the altitude (vineyards here are between 500m and 850m) and its location far from the ameliorating influence of the sea.
 As in all inland cooler wine regions spring frosts are a hazard on some sites.
 Careful vineyard site selection is needed to make sure cold air is able to drain away from the vines.

 Drought is a frequent restraint on production.
 The hot summer days are tempered by cold nights and the cool autumn allows slow ripening of quality fruit.

 These are ideal conditions for fine winemaking and Riesling in particular does very well here.

 Most of the vineyards here are young, having been established after 1990.
 The scale of production in the Canberra wine region is generally small, the exception being the large winery and vineyard established by Hardy's in the late 1990s

 Clonakilla Shiraz Viognier wins high accolades, but they also make an impressive varietal Viognier.

-Among the red varieties showing considerable promise here are Sangiovese and Tempranillo.
+Among the alternative red wine varieties showing considerable promise in the Canberra Wine Region are Sangiovese and Tempranillo.